 Who can use Stan Store?

-Stan Store is a versatile platform that could appeal to all kinds of content creators, from authors and podcasters to coaches of all kinds.
+Stan Store can be used by all kinds of content creators, from authors and podcasters to coaches.
 It's possible to sell one-off products and recurring memberships on the platform, and there's also an affiliate program that allows marketers to refer people and earn 20% of their Stan Subscription fees each month.

 Course creators and influencers make up the bulk of Stan Store's current user base, and that makes sense given how it brings a social media page and a payment button into such close proximity.